sanity-io/sanity-plugin-internationalized-array/README.md

 # sanity-plugin-internationalized-array

-A helper function that renders a custom input component for writing localized fields of content into an array.
+A plugin to register array fields with a custom input component to store field values in multiple languages, queryable by using the language ID as an array `_key`.

 ![Screenshot of an internationalized input](./img/internationalized-array.png)